OfficeDev/office-js-docs-pr.pt-br/docs/outlook/autolaunch.md

     g.onAppointmentComposeHandler = onAppointmentComposeHandler;
     ```

-1. Para as funções funcionarem no **Outlook no Windows,** adicione o seguinte código JavaScript no final do arquivo.
+1. Para que as funções funcionem no **Outlook no Windows,** adicione o seguinte código JavaScript no final do arquivo.

     ```js
     if (Office.actions) {